hgranlund/passport-keycloak-bearer/README.md

 ## Usage

 KeycloakBearerStrategy uses Bearer Token protocol to protect web resource/api.
 It works in the following manner:
 User sends a request to the protected web api which contains an access_token in either the authorization header or body.
-Passport extracts and validates the access_token, and propagates the claims in access_token to the `verify` callback and let the framework finish the remaining authentication procedure.
+Passport extracts and validates the access_token, and propagates the claims in access_token and userProfile to the `verify` callback and let the framework finish the remaining authentication procedure.
+The userProfile parameter is the result of calling keycloak REST API (/realms/{realm-name}/protocol/openid-connect/userinfo).

 On successful authentication, passport adds the user information to `req.user` and passes it to the next middleware, which is usually the business logic of the web resource/api.
 In case of error, passport sends back an unauthorized response.